THE CHALLENGE

 AP One: Enterprise WiFi Without the Enterprise Price Tag

-Peplink AP One access points deliver high-density WiFi suitable for classrooms packed with 30 tablets, lecture halls with 200 laptops, and libraries where students expect fast, reliable connections for hours at a time.
+AP One access points deliver high-density WiFi suitable for classrooms packed with 30 tablets, lecture halls with 200 laptops, and libraries where students expect fast, reliable connections for hours at a time.
 The AP One Enterprise supports 802.11be (Wi-Fi 7), with models designed for indoor classrooms, outdoor courtyards and high-density auditoriums.

-What makes AP One particularly well suited to education is its integration with the rest of the Peplink stack.
-Access points are managed through InControl2 alongside the Balance routers, so your IT team works within a single dashboard for the entire network.
+What makes AP One particularly well suited to education is integration with the rest of the Peplink stack.
+Access points are managed through InControl2 alongside the Balance routers; your IT team works within a single dashboard for the entire network.
 VLAN tagging separates student traffic from staff traffic from guest traffic at the access point level.
 Captive portal support means visitors connect through a branded splash page, agree to acceptable use terms, and land on an isolated guest network that cannot reach internal systems.

 WiFi planning for education